 Chris.
-Additionally, with a large number of employees stuck home working on their personal devices, there’s little that IT teams can do to properly secure every system, making them easy targets.
+Additionally, with a large number of employees stuck at home working on their personal devices, there’s little that IT teams can do to properly secure every system, making them easy targets.
 And, to top it all, emergency response plans that rely on staff being on site are mostly void during the lockdown, thereby amplifying the damage — and pay-off — a successful breach could cause.
 This is a very tempting situation for attackers, who are targeting organisations indiscriminately.

-“Even organisations who have planned their ransomware response, have planned it under day-to-day regular operations in the world”
+“Even organisations who have planned their ransomware response, have planned it under day-to-day regular operations in the world.”

 ~ Sherrod DeGrippo, Senior Director in Threat Research and Detection, Proofpoint

 How can directors working from home keep their meetings secure?

 Jonny.
 If you’ve been following the news, you’ve probably read articles about the security flaws of various videoconferencing tools, such as Zoom temporarily routing its traffic through China.
 While I can’t vouch for the security of these solutions, in most cases the problems stemmed from bad configurations, not bad tools.